The Pub List

 |

-Small narrow pub/bar.
+Previously: Small narrow pub/bar.
 No real ales and poor selection of wine.
-Can get noisy.
-Unfriendly bar staff and unpleasant toilets when reviewed.
-One plasma tv showing sport. |
+Noisy, unfriendly staff, unpleasant toilets. |

 Harvesters (Ancient Briton) 46 Harpenden Rd |